ucsd-dsc-arts/dsc160-final-group9/README.md

 (10 points)

+#### Data
+- All data used in this project are personally obtained.
+For our generative tasks are seperated into audio and text production, raw data trained also include each seperate audio files and text files.<br>
+- Our audio datas are originally videos obtained from [Youtube](https://www.youtube.com/) and [bilibili](https://www.bilibili.com/).
+- [audio_midi.py](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/code/audio_midi.py) contains all videos acquired.
+This python file is then imported into [audio-to-midi](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/code/audio-to-midi.ipynb) for processing and conversions into `.wav` files (saved) [audio_wav](https://github.com/ucsd-dsc-arts/dsc160-final-group9/tree/master/data/audio_wav) and eventually into `MIDI` (saved) [audio_mid](https://github.com/ucsd-dsc-arts/dsc160-final-group9/tree/master/data/audio_mid).<br>
+- Each of these scraped song's lyrics are saved as individual `rtf` files in [lyrics](https://github.com/ucsd-dsc-arts/dsc160-final-group9/tree/master/data/lyrics).

 #### Model
 Our project can be broken down to two major parts, that is audio generation and text generation.
 With different goals of applications, each are implemented with different models as well. <br>
 1. Audio Generation